-The recipe also specifically calls for Wyeast Mead Sweet Yeast, which finishes with a heavy bodied sweet wine.
+The recipe also specifically calls for Wyeast Mead Sweet Yeast, which finishes with a heavy-bodied sweet wine.
 That particular yeast packet is a bit expensive and might be worth the investment for a big 5 or 6-gallon batch.
-For a one gallon batch, try this one which also finishes sweet but is much more economical to buy in dried form.
+For a one-gallon batch, try this one which also finishes sweet but is much more economical to buy in dried form.

-While most wine, cider and beer recipes have you start the batch with either an open fermenter or a blow off tube, I often don’t bother.
-I have kids running around, and a cat who loves to jump into anything, so I usually just seal it up and check the fermenter every 8 to 10 hours to make sure it’s not bubbling up into the water lock.
-Not this time…
+While most wine, cider, and beer recipes have you start the batch with either an open fermenter or a blow-off tube, I often don’t bother.
+I have kids running around, and a cat who loves to jump into anything, so I usually just seal it up in a standard narrow neck one-gallon jug with a water lock.

 This blackberry wine is hell-bent on blowing up and it’s not stopping anytime soon.
 No more than an hour or two goes by without an eruption, so be warned.

-I actually ended up filtering all the fruit out of the mixture after 24 hours, and moving the mixture into half gallon mason jars with simple silicone water locks from Mason tops.
+I actually ended up filtering all the fruit out of the mixture after 24 hours, and moving the mixture into half-gallon mason jars with simple silicone water locks from Mason tops.
 These water locks are much easier to clean and they’re perfect for use in a primary ferment.

 Allow it to ferment in secondary for about 3 months, then rack again and leave it for 8 months to a year before bottling.
 Once bottled, age for at least 6 months before drinking.

 So to recap: